davidson-ben/davidson-ben.github.io/content/project/Particles/index.md

 share: false
 ---

 For experiments concerning plastic particle beaching, I have created a wide range of plastic particles in different sizes, shapes, and types.
-I have fabricated these particles using a CNC router, waterjet, laser cutter, and 3D printers.
-Each fabrication technique offers distinct advantages and disadvantages.
+For various materials and particle characteristics, I have used various fabrication techniques, each of which offers distinct advantages and disadvantages.

+#### Tools used
+- CNC Router
+- Waterjet
+- Lasercutter
+- FMD & SLA 3D Printers
+- Various hand tools for finishing